Quantum State Preparation with Resolution Refinement

 where $\rho_{x}$ is the local total density $\sum_k a^\dagger_{x,k}a_{x,k}$.
 The $::$ symbol denotes normal ordering, where annihilation operators are on the right and creation operators on the left.
 We use single-particle orbitals corresponding to harmonic oscillator eigenstates with quantum numbers $n=0,\cdots,n_{\rm max}-1$, where $n_{\rm max}$ is the basis truncation parameter.
 On a quantum computer, we assign one qubit to each of the $Kn_{\rm max}$ modes.

 We consider basis refinement calculations performed at low resolution and $n_{\rm max}=2$ and $n_{\rm max}=10$.
 We let $N$ be the total number of fermions.
 For $K=N=2$, the ground state energy is known analytically \cite{busch1998two}, and the value is $1.3067$ for coupling $g=1$.
 At low resolution with $n_{\rm max}=2$, the ground state energy is $1.3782$.
 At high resolution with $n_{\rm max}=10$, the energy is $1.3264$.
 Let $H_{\rm low}$ be the low-resolution Hamiltonian for the $n_{\rm max}=2$ truncation.
 We define a prolongation operator $P$ that lifts every many-body basis state in the low-resolution space to the same many-body basis state in the $n_{\rm max}=10$ high-resolution space.
 The restriction operator $P^\dagger$ performs the projection from high-resolution space to the low-resolution space.
-Since $P^\dagger$ has a large kernel mapped to zero, we will use an energy shift $\mu$ so that the low-energy states of interest will have energies below zero.
+Since the kernel of $P^\dagger$ is large, we use an energy shift $\mu$ large enough to ensure the low-energy states of interest have energies below zero, well separated from the null space.
 This process can be implemented using first quantization with matrix quantum mechanics or second quantization with creation and annihilation operators.

 The resolution refinement process consists of performing adiabatic evolution with time duration $T$ from the shifted and prolonged low-resolution Hamiltonian $P(H_{\rm low}-\mu)P^\dagger$ to the shifted high-resolution Hamiltonian $H_{\rm high}-\mu$.
 We shift all the energies back by an amount $\mu$ afterwards.
 For all of the adiabatic evolution calculations in this work we use the interpolation functions $\cos^2 [\theta(t)]$ and $\sin^2 [\theta(t)]$ for the coefficients of $P(H_{\rm low}-\mu)P^\dagger$ and $H_{\rm high}-\mu$, respectively, with $\theta(t)=(\pi t)/(2T)$ and $t$ ranging from $0$ to $T$.
 This process is the same for basis refinement and for lattice refinement.